harrydng1209/code-base-nest/README.md

 # code-base-nest

-This template should help you get started developing with Nest
+This template will help you get started with Nest

 ## Overview

 - **Name**: code-base-nest
-- **Description**: This template should help you get started developing with Nest
+- **Description**: This template will help you get started with Nest
 - **Version**: 0.1.0
 - **License**: MIT
 - **Main**: src/main.ts